A meditation course that is as unique as you are.

-This course has been created based on the belief that meditation, being an exploration of one's own consciousness, is inherently and unavoidably a personal experience that cannot be adequately covered by any one method or technique.
+This on-line home-study meditation course has been created based on the belief that meditation, being an exploration of one's own consciousness, is inherently and unavoidably a personal experience that cannot be adequately covered by any one method or technique.
 This course will provide you with a variety of carefully selected examples and a structure within which you will create your own meditation practice informed by your own exploration and research.
 This course is suitable for people with no experience of meditation and for those who have practised meditation but are looking to develop their own personalised meditation practice.
-This on-line home-study course covers: meditation techniques; research into the benefits of meditation; theories of consciousness; dealing with difficulties and meditation in daily life.
+The course covers: meditation techniques; the benefits of meditation; theories of consciousness; dealing with difficulties and meditation in daily life.
 You are encouraged to attend a local meditation group if possible during the course.
 Most cities in the UK have weekly drop-in meditation groups at low, or no cost.
 If you are in London or Oxford then you are welcome to join events organised by beherenow.space

 Six-weeks, based upon completing one session a day, but you can study this course at your own pace.

 No previous meditation experience nor qualifications necessary.
 Ability to independently research topics and summarise your findings in a clear, concise and coherent way, in writing or by a voice recording.
 You should ideally be able to access and edit, or upload files to, Google Drive documents, but email can be used instead if this isn't possible.
 To test if you can access and edit documents on Google Drive click on this test link, open the document and enter some text.
 Voice recordings can be uploaded to your Google Drive folder for each part of the course.

 About the course